MeltwaterArchive/meltwater-ruby/README.md

 # Deprecation Notice

 This project is no longer actively maintained.
-If you need to create a client library for any of the Meltwater APIs, please refer to the OpenAPI specs of the respective API, from which you can generate the client yourself.
+If you need to create a client library for any of the Meltwater APIs, please refer to the OpenAPI specs of the respective API at [developer.meltwater.com](https://developer.meltwater.com/).
+From those OpenAPI specs you can generate the client yourself.

 # Meltwater Ruby SDK